istat-methodology/catalogo-strumenti-DEV/catalogo-strumenti-backend/catalogo-backend-service/README.md

 ## How to build
-Download and unzip the source code in your developing folder `Catalogue_PATH`.
+Download and unzip the source code in your developing folder `Catalog_PATH`.

-Before building the application you must create and popolulate the Catalogue database.
+Before building the application you must create and popolulate the Catalog database.

-You can create a MySQL database using the script `catalogue-create-mysql.sql` stored in the [Catalogue_PATH/db](db/regedit-create-mysql.sql) folder.
+You can create a MySQL database using the script `catalog-create-mysql.sql` stored in the [Catalog_PATH/db](db/catalog-create-mysql.sql) folder.
-Also you can create a PostgreSQL database using the script `catalogue-create-postgres.sql` stored in the [Catalogue_PATH/db](db/catalogue-create-postgres.sql) folder.
+Also you can create a PostgreSQL database using the script `catalog-create-postgres.sql` stored in the [Catalog_PATH/db](db/catalog-create-postgres.sql) folder.

-Then yo can load the metadata and the test data, using the script `catalogue-data.sql` stored in the [Catalogue_PATH/db](db/catalogue-data.sql) folder.
+Then yo can load the metadata and the test data, using the script `catalog-data.sql` stored in the [Catalogue_PATH/db](db/catalog-data.sql) folder.

-As a first step, configure the database connection in the 'application.yml' file, located in the path `[Catalogue_PATH]/src/main/resources`:
+As a first step, configure the database connection in the 'application.yml' file, located in the path `[Catalog_PATH]/src/main/resources`:

 Postgres connection
 ```